YLu-1258/YLU_blog/_posts/2024-06-11-Intro-Comp-Architecture.md

 Modern computers use varying voltage levels (low and high) to describe data values.
 Voltage that is interpreted by computers is thus analog.

 ## Binary and Hexadecimal Numbers
+The **bit** is the smallest unit of digital information, which is a discrete element of data measuring either 0 or 1.
+A collection of 8 bits can form a singular value called a **byte** which is also the smallest unit of information that can be read or written to memory in modern processors.